sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

 As dawn breaks and everyone arrives home, change has occurred and maybe love is clearer now than ever before and the state doesn’t need to police it.
 But regardless, we need a good wedding and celebration for all!

 This show contains adult content, and explores themes around sexuality.

-**Special offer:** book tickets for *A Midsummer Night’s Dream*, *Carrie: The Musical* and *Amadeus* simultaneously and receive 10% off.
-Discount will be automatically applied at the box office when booking all three shows in one transaction.

 *A Midsummer Night’s Dream* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 14-24 September 2022.